kubecost/docs/windows.md

 ## Deployment

-When using a helm install, this can be done simply with:
+When using a Helm install, this can be done simply with:

 ```sh
 helm install kubecost \